Access APIs

 That's why creating a flexible, handy, and, at the same time, safe API to a data frame is tricky.

-In the Kotlin DataFrame library, we provide four different ways to access columns, and, while they are essentially different, they look pretty similar in the data wrangling DSL.
+In the Kotlin DataFrame library, we provide two different ways to access columns

 The String API is the simplest and unsafest of them all.
 The main advantage of it is that it can be used at any time, including when accessing new columns in chain calls.
 So we can write something like: